SchematicHQ/schematic-go/api/docs/RuleConditionGroupDetailResponseData.md

 ### NewRuleConditionGroupDetailResponseData

-`func NewRuleConditionGroupDetailResponseData(conditions []RuleConditionResponseData, createdAt time.Time, environmentId string, id string, ruleId string, updatedAt time.Time, ) *RuleConditionGroupDetailResponseData`
+`func NewRuleConditionGroupDetailResponseData(conditions []RuleConditionDetailResponseData, createdAt time.Time, environmentId string, id string, ruleId string, updatedAt time.Time, ) *RuleConditionGroupDetailResponseData`

 NewRuleConditionGroupDetailResponseData instantiates a new RuleConditionGroupDetailResponseData object This constructor will assign default values to properties that have it defined,